kjutzn/cry-ptex1/README.md

 If you run into any issues, message me on Discord server, here is the [invite](https://discord.gg/buPefAxnVn)

 # Linux
-Support for linux will be added most likely next month, but until then you can replace binaries manually
+Support for linux isn't planned but you can just replace binaries in /Darwin folder from sshrd script with /Linux or manually do all commands from script

 # Credits
 - [Orangera1n](https://github.com/Orangera1n/) - Guide about activativating futurerestored idevices on ios 15